-The idea is to make the paper on the wall look like a ruler and then the kisses are used instead of numbers to measure how tall you are. are.
+The idea is to make the paper on the wall look like a ruler, and then the kisses are used instead of numbers to measure how tall you are.
 I thought it would be a great addition to our classroom.

-I was right, the kids loved measuring themselves against the Hershey kisses and counting how many kisses tall they were.
+I was right; the kids loved measuring themselves against the Hershey kisses and counting how many kisses tall they were.
 It doesn’t take up too much room.
 The one I made was two pieces of construction paper wide.
-The picture doesn’t do it justice, it really is adorable.
-It would make a great decoration for a daycare, preschool, or young elementary school students.
+The picture doesn’t do it justice; it’s adorable.
+It would make an excellent decoration for a daycare, preschool, or young elementary school students.

 I put a chart on the wall next to it with all the children’s names.
-I let the children write how many kisses tall they were next to their name.
-After everyone was measured we talked about the chart as a group.
+I let the children write how many kisses tall they were next to their names.
+After everyone was measured, we talked about the chart as a group.

-Step 1: Tape construction paper to the wall to make the “ruler”.
-I made two columns wide and made it 6 ft tall.
-I used 10 sheets of 11×14 construction paper.
+Tape construction paper to the wall to make the “ruler.”
+Our ruler was two columns of construction paper wide and 6 ft tall.
+I used ten sheets of 11×14 construction paper.
 I used purple paper, but you can use any color.

-Step 2: Use letter tracers to make the phrase How Many Kisses Tall Are You?
-If you’re good at making bubble letters you can make them freehand.
+Use letter tracers to make the phrase How Many Kisses Tall Are You?
+If you’re good at making bubble letters, you can make them freehand.
 I am not, so I used tracers.
+You could also use a Cricut if you have one available.
 To make it more colorful, I used Valentine’s Day scrapbook sheets.
-After the letters are all cut out, tape them to the top of your “ruler.”
+After the letters are cut out, tape them to the top of your “ruler.”

-Step 3: Now it’s time to make the kisses.
-You can print out a tracker on-line by googling Hershey Kiss clip art or you can make one free hand.
-After you cut them out, glue aluminum foil to one side.
-You will need to make 6-8 kisses depending on the size.
-Mine were the size of a 9×12 piece of construction paper and I made 6.
+Now it’s time to make the kisses.
+You can print out a tracer online by googling Hershey Kiss clip art, make one free hand after you cut them out, and glue aluminum foil to one side.
+You will need to make 6-8 kisses, depending on the size.
+Mine were the size of a 9×12 construction paper,r and I made 6.

-Step 4: Next, you are going to tape the kisses to your “ruler”.
+Next, you will tape the kisses to your “ruler.”
 Try to leave an equal amount of space between each kiss.

-Step 5: For the finishing touches I cut hearts in different sizes, and taped them to the “ruler.”
+I cut hearts in different sizes for the finishing touches and taped them to the “ruler.”

 Classroom Activity Idea

-Add a sheet of paper next to your “ruler” and have the kids write down how many kisses tall they were next to their name.
-When everyone has been counted.
-Make a chart on how tall the kids were.
+Add a sheet of paper next to your “ruler” and have the kids write down how many kisses tall they were next to their names.
+When everyone has been counted, Make a chart of how tall the kids were.